Fast funding to

 - recoveries are capped at a maximum of 20% of the outstanding balance of the CBILS facility after the proceeds of business assets have been applied

-If you have been offered finance and are unsure about the terms, you can request a callback from the team at FSB Funding Platform.
+If you have been offered finance and are unsure about the terms, you can request a callback from the team at Finpoint.
 We are always happy to try and help you review your options.

 Yes, as with all business finance arrangements, your business will be charged interest by the lender.
 The Government will make a Business Interruption Payment to cover the first 12 months of interest payments and any lender-levied charges.